Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Conclusions

 \section{Conclusions}

 In this paper, we address the real-time robust implementation of MTD against unknown FDI attacks.
-Using the concept of angles between subspaces, we theoretically prove that the weakest point for any given MTD strategy corresponds to the smallest principal angle and the worst-case detection rate is proportional to the sine of this angle, with the impact of measurement noises being explicitly considered.
-These novel findings can help evaluate the effectiveness of the MTD strategy to tackle the unseen attacks in CPPS.
-A robust MTD algorithm is proposed by increasing the worst-case detection rate for the grid with complete MTD configuration.
-We then demonstrate that the weakest point(s) in incomplete MTD always exist and cannot be improved.
-Therefore, robust MTD for the grid with incomplete configuration is proposed by refraining from the ineffective MTD operation and improving the worst-case detection rate in the detectable subspace.
-Simulation results on standard IEEE benchmarks verify the real-time detection effectiveness on AC-FDI attacks, compared with the baseline.
+Using the concept of angles between subspaces, we theoretically prove that the weakest point for any given MTD strategy corresponds to the smallest principal angle and the worst-case detection rate is proportional to the sine of this angle, with the impact of measurement noise being explicitly considered.
+These novel findings can help evaluate the effectiveness of any MTD strategy.
+Moreover, a robust MTD algorithm is proposed by increasing the worst-case detection rate for the grid with complete MTD configuration.
+We then demonstrate that the weakest point(s) of incomplete MTD always exist and cannot be improved.
+Therefore, robust MTD is proposed for the grid with incomplete configuration by refraining from the ineffective MTD operation and improving the worst-case detection rate in the detectable subspace.
+The simulation results on standard IEEE benchmarks verify the effectiveness of real-time detection in AC-FDI attacks, compared with the baseline.
+In the future, we would like to cooperate the proposed robust MTD algorithm with hiddenness being considered.
+Meanwhile, a constrained optimisation problem can also be derived to minimise the usage of D-FACTS devices.